 A tenant-to-tenant Teams migration is extraordinarily complicated.
 Why?
 Because this widely-adopted communication and collaboration platform isn’t a just single, standalone application.
 Teams actually serves as the front end to many other Microsoft 365 components, including SharePoint, Exchange and OneDrive.
 That’s why it’s essential that IT pros manage their tenant-to-tenant Teams migration securely, accurately and efficiently.

 Quest On Demand Migration (ODM) is a solution for tenant-to-tenant Teams migration that will ensure continued collaboration, and retain valuable data stored in Teams channels, conversations and documents.
+ODM also supports the migration and archiving of 1:1 chats which is crucial for preserving valuable communication history and ensuring continuity of collaboration within organizations.
 You’ll be able to merge or rename Teams as they are being transferred to the target tenant.
 Best of all, end users will be able to continue where they have left off, even after they have been migrated, including historical data.

 With the volume of Teams that likely exist in your Microsoft 365 environment, no one person or group is going to know every detail about them – or even most of them.
 That’s why auto discovery is so important during a tenant-to-tenant Teams migration.
 ODM’s Auto discovery capabilities make it easier to identify who the Team members are, which Teams have been created and how the Team is being used, thereby helping you limit sprawl and track usage.